 Bridging shall be installed across dissimilar substrates prior to the application of plaster.
 Acceptable bridging materials include: expanded metal lath, woven wire mesh, welded wire mesh, fiberglass mesh, reed matting or burlap.
 Bridging shall extend not less than 4 inches (102 mm), on both sides of the juncture.

-Exterior wood, metal or composite material siding shall be spaced not less than 3/4 inch (19.1 mm) from the light straw-clay such that a ventilation space is created to allow for moisture diffusion.
-The siding shall be fastened to wood furring strips in accordance with the manufacturer’s instructions.
-Furring strips shall be spaced not more than 32 inches (813 mm) on center, and shall be securely fastened to the vertical wall reinforcing or structural framing.
+Exterior cladding shall be spaced not less than 1/2 inch (19.1 mm) from the light straw-clay such that a ventilation space is created to allow for moisture diffusion.
+Furring strips that create this ventilation space shall be securely fastened to the stabilization members or framing.
+The cladding shall be fastened to the wood furring strips in accordance with the manufacturer’s instructions.
 Insect screening shall be provided at the top and bottom of the ventilation space.
-An air barrier consisting of not more than 3/8-inch-thick (9.5 mm) clay plaster or lime plaster shall be applied to the light straw-clay prior to the application of siding.